 Operating the return key opens the first page of the menu, the content of which depends on the current access level and on the number of options enabled.

 The descriptions below assume 'Configuration' level access is selected.
-(Additional menu options appear when 'Engineering' level access is selected and are described in this section, in no specific order).
+(Additional menu options appear when 'Engineering' level access is selected and are described in this section).